wucheeman/burger/README.md

 # Eat-da-Burger!

 ## What the project does
 This is an implementation of the Eat-da-Burger app, done as homework for the February 2018 UNC Coding Boot Camp.
-Comments on the app and code will be added here when it is complete.

 ## How to get started with the app
 You can use the application online at Heroku at https://arcane-bastion-71946.herokuapp.com/ .
 You will probably have to wait a little while once you reach that URL until Heroku spins up a virtual machine to start hosting the project.